onera/Maia/doc/quick_start.rst

 Distributed trees algorithms
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Maia main algorithms operate on CGNS distributed trees.
-A distributed tree over an MPI communicator is like a regular CGNS tree where all ranks have the same tree structure, but each rank only holds a portion of each array in the tree.
+Maia main algorithms operate on distributed CGNS trees.
+A distributed tree over an MPI communicator is like a regular CGNS tree where all ranks have the same tree structure, but each rank only holds a portion of the arrays.
 Distributed trees algorithms are always collective on their associated MPI communicator.
-A detailed description of distributed trees is given in section :ref:`dist_tree`.
+A detailed description of distributed trees is given in :ref:`this section <dist_tree>`.

+Sample of the main distributed tree algorithms:

 .. code-block:: python